FOR IMMEDIATE RELEASE

 “Snap It and Send It” is a unique nationwide call to action.
-The program encourages families to use modern technology to speak up about the antiquated forms that they come across every day—at schools, soccer clubs, girl scouts, day care providers and doctors’ offices.
-If parents come across a non-inclusive form, they are encouraged to take out their digital cameras or Smartphone and Snap a photo of the form.
+The program encourages families to use modern technology to speak up about the antiquated forms that they come across every day—at schools, soccer clubs, girl scouts, daycare providers, and doctors’ offices.
+If parents come across a non-inclusive form, they are encouraged to take out their digital cameras or smartphones and Snap a photo of the form.

-Wright cited examples of harms cause by non-inclusive forms:
+Wright cited examples of harms caused by non-inclusive forms: